 These can be from fancy restaurants to small local restaurants in Chinatown as well as there are food street vendors.

 Damn it is clean.
-Singapore is properly the cleanest city in the world, this is due to there strict rules particularly on spitting and littering.
+Singapore is properly the cleanest city in the world, this is due to their strict rules particularly on spitting and littering.

 Also, there is a ban on chewing gum, considering the amount of chewing gum on footpaths in western cities.
 This chewing gum ban really helps.